apovalov/diagram-ai-service/README.md

 - **/api/v1/generate-diagram** — turns a plain‑text description into a PNG diagram (base64 in the response) and saves a copy under `/tmp/diagrams/outputs`.
 - **/api/v1/assistant** — bonus assistant endpoint that detects intent and (when helpful) triggers diagram generation.
 - **Critique-enhanced generation** — optionally analyzes generated diagrams and applies improvements for better quality (with configurable retry attempts).
+- **Multiple AI Implementations** — Choose from Original Python, LangChain, or LangGraph implementations with automatic fallbacks.
 - Built for **stateless** use; no DB.
 Temporary files are auto‑cleaned.

 ---